Edgar Saltus: The Dean of Decadence–Part one

 Saltus first met Oscar Wilde at Delmonico’s in New York, shortly after he told local Customs that he had nothing to declare but his genius.
 In 1890 they met again at a gathering at the home of Lord Francis Hope, owner of the famous Hope diamond.
 When Oscar admired a painting of Salomé, Princess of Judæa, as she appeared in Flaubert’s Hérodias, he vowed to write a masterpiece about the biblical temptress who demanded the head of John the Baptist.
 Saltus in turn abandoned plans to write a history of Byzantium to write about would-be trollup Mary Magdalen.
 “We will pursue the wantons together,” he retorted.
 Edgar dressed up the traditional courtesan, in the splendors of purple and gold and perfumed her with many quaint dangerous essences considerably more exciting than her later career.

 When Mary Magdalen: A Chronicle appeared in 1891, Oscar hailed it as “… a strange book, so pessimistic, so poisonous and so perfect.”
-Saltus claimed that Wilde’s Salomé, “awoke a tempest that blew through artistic Europe…” He went to a reading before it was squelched by censors in petticoats at the Metropolitan Opera House and declared it a masterwork of wit and humour.
+Saltus claimed that Wilde’s Salomé, “awoke a tempest that blew through artistic Europe…” He went to a reading before it was squelched by censors in petticoats at the Metropolitan Opera House and declared it a masterwork of wit and humor.
 “It is not art merely, it is unique, a thing apart,” Edgar wrote.
 He assured Oscar that the last line in Salomé made him shudder.

 Saltus wrote about Wilde in the essay Oscar Wilde: An Idler’s Impression (1917).
 Wilde and Saltus, with a few congenial men, spent many an evening at the popular Café Royal on Regent Street in Piccadilly, London.
 “There was much in the mental companionship of Saltus and Wilde which sharpened and stimulated each, making their conversation a battle-ground of aphorisms and epigrams,” according to his third wife Marie.
 Saltus did think that the Irish æsthete was somewhat overpraised as a writer.
 Edgar referred to Wilde as a three decanter man who, “was a third rate poet who occasionally rose to the second class but not once to the first.”
 He further thought Wilde was rather sloppy in prose.